LiamCHayes/LAMMPS_modeling/README.md

 ### `initialize_from_data`
 This folder contains the code to initialize the LAMMPS simulation from the bacteria location data provided by Prof. Dunlop.

+`label_fr13.npy` - Bacteria location data from Prof. Dunlop

+`initialize.py` - The code to go from bacteria location data to LAMMPS locations

+`initialize_in_lammps.py` - Example code using functions from `initialize.py` to create a LAMMPS simulation

+`run` - Output of `initialize_in_lammps.py`

+### `simple_rod`
+Example script to add a single rod to the simulation.
+For some reason, when adding rods in a for loop you need to turn on and off a granular potential before and after you add each rod.
+See `initialize_in_lammps.py` for an example.